Professor-G/pyBIA/docs/source/Figures.rst

     :class: with-shadow with-border
     :width: 600px
 |
-This optimized tree-based ensemble model can be :download:`downloaded here <Optimal_XGB_Model.zip>`.
+This optimized tree-based ensemble model can be :download:`download here <Optimal_XGB_Model.zip>`.

-We can now generate Figure 3 using the built-in class methods, for the t-SNE projection we will need the catalog names for the five confirmed blobs in our sample, available for :download:`downloaded here <obj_name_5>`.
+We can now generate Figure 3 using the built-in class methods, for the t-SNE projection we will need the catalog names for the five confirmed blobs in our sample, available for :download:`download here <obj_name_5>`.

 .. code-block:: python